 No one can write about San Sebastian without mentioning the food.
 Considered to be one of the gastronomic capitals in Europe, you can eat INCREDIBLY well in San Sebastian without breaking the bank – thanks to the phenomenal local pintxos bars churning out fantastic local delicacies and agreeable prices.

-However, San Sebastian is known for having the highest concentration of Michelin-starred restaurants per capital in the entire world.
+However, San Sebastian is known for having the highest concentration of Michelin-starred restaurants per capita in the entire world.

 It is also more the norm to order hot pintxos rather than the cold ones on display behind the counter.
 In fact, the best bars won’t have prepared dishes on display at all!